-Contemporary methods and strategies for conceptualising change New Belgrade, a modern city built on the left bank of Sava River during in the frame of Modern Movement heritage are mainly related to the post-war period in Yugoslavia, is today Belgrade's biggest municipreservation of formal aspects of architectural heritage, its repair, pality, a city within the city, with around 250.000 inhabitants.
-Its urban increasing usability and efficiency.
-However, additional important development strategies were since beginning strongly related to the aspects to be considered are social and spatial parameters socio-political context.
-The context was constantly changing during rethinking and reusing the values, principles and ideas of a certain the XX century, which caused discontinuity in planning and construcperiod, rethinking the Zeitgeist and its potential role in the creating ting the modern city, as well as in its further urban development today's societal well-being, which is not only related to needs, but strategies and policies.1 also identity.
-Modernity denoted establishment of a new, different In the first post-war years New Belgrade was imagined as a city to relationship towards life, and consequently is denoting the way in symbolize a new beginning, a centre of administration, culture and which it had changed (is changing) society and space as a whole. economy of the socialist state.
-However, as the housing shortage Understanding modernity as a socially responsible way for testing came to the forefront, the city was eventually built in 1960s and the continuity and adaptability of space and life patterns, is framing 1970s as a city of housing mega-blocks.
-Besides the conceptual the research approach on conceptualising future change.
-In an age change in formative phase, New Belgrade went through different still struggling with the need to build more sustainably Bauhaus's levels of change after its construction as well - housing policy and emphasis on basics (basic needs, but also basic features of the ownership change during the post-socialist transformation and physical framework) as well as on the collaboration between people nowadays transformation of the urban landscape.
-Nevertheless, the and place, but also between disciplines, could be one way to tackle modernist housing blocks were excluded from the process of formal transformation and left to decay.
-The maintenance and management these issues.
-People working together to find better solutions for society would be a good principle to start with when thinking about of the buildings were directly influenced by housing policy and more sustainable building principles: finding impulses of collaboraownership change.
-The city built as a socially-owned was privatized tive, modern and socially responsible was our main (modernist) trace. in 1990s having each flat within the housing blocks privately owned The research on the unforeseen impulses of modernism and their by (usually) residents.
-The privatization also meant the transfer of potential in conceptualising new modernity has been conducted, responsibility for the huge structures from the state to the residents. having New Belgrade blocks as a case study.
-Due to the weak regulations and economical issue, the buildings are in disrepair, and especially the common spaces.
-The current condition of the blocks, although can be characterized as obsolete and not adequately maintained, even degraded, is nevertheless a perfect platform for reading of the architecture and space values, and how it was changing during the time.
-Three levels of metamorphosis of New Belgrade can be perceived as analogue to the three space levels: planned, built and lived space.
-The study is focusing on the lived space of New Belgrade and its contemporary context (Fig. 1).
+Contemporary methods and strategies for conceptualising change in the frame of Modern Movement heritage are mainly related to preservation of formal aspects of architectural heritage, its repair, increasing usability and efficiency.
+However, additional important aspects to be considered are social and spatial parameters rethinking and reusing the values, principles and ideas of a certain period, rethinking the Zeitgeist and its potential role in the creating today's societal well-being, which is not only related to needs, but also identity.
+Modernity denoted establishment of a new, different relationship towards life, and consequently is denoting the way in which it had changed (is changing) society and space as a whole.
+Understanding modernity as a socially responsible way for testing the continuity and adaptability of space and life patterns, is framing the research approach on conceptualising future change.
+In an age still struggling with the need to build more sustainably Bauhaus's emphasis on basics (basic needs, but also basic features of the physical framework) as well as on the collaboration between people and place, but also between disciplines, could be one way to tackle these issues.
+People working together to find better solutions for society would be a good principle to start with when thinking about more sustainable building principles: finding impulses of collaborative, modern and socially responsible was our main (modernist) trace.
+The research on the unforeseen impulses of modernism and their potential in conceptualising new modernity has been conducted, having New Belgrade blocks as a case study.